 Traditional Fabrics of Japan

-It used to be a common human practice, dedicating substantial effort to make a cloth — It was a handcraft totally relied on natural materials.
+It used to be a common human practice, dedicating substantial effort to make a cloth — A handcraft product relied totally on natural materials.

 The materials of threads and dyes were, for instance, hemp, bast-fibers, cotton, silk, or animal fibers, and the whole process, spinning, dyeing and weaving, was done by hand.

-The development of science and technology, spinning machine, power loom, chemical dyes and synthetic fiber, has eliminated the handcraft traditions across the globe.
+The advent of spinning machine, power loom, chemical dyes and synthetic fiber, has eliminated the handcraft traditions across the globe.

 Miraculously, in Japan, a rich diversity of handcraft textile traditions has survived across the Archipelago.

-It is thanks to traditional "kimono" garment culture continuing even today's Japanese society.
+It is thanks to traditional "kimono" garment culture continuing even today's Japan.

 Now there are 38 woven textiles are designated as 'traditional crafts of Japan', and two of them are listed on UNESCO's intangible cultural heritages.

-Moreover, nearly a hundred of local textile traditions and craft artisans create and maintain unique and finest textile folk arts.
+Moreover, nearly a hundred of local textile traditions and some of individual artists maintain and continue to develop unique and finest textile folk arts.

 Humanity invented weaving since prehistoric times, and utilized for various purposes including clothing.
 The traditions of weaving and dying based on natural privileges, are seen in various regions across the world.
 Nevertheless, because of lifestyle changes and advances in sciences in the past century, clothing culture has standardized rapidly.
 If we lose each of traditional and ethnic clothing, the wisdoms and techniques of making them will also disappear.